Noctorum

 Noctorum is a suburb of Birkenhead, Merseyside, England.
 Administratively it is within the Metropolitan Borough of Wirral as part of Claughton Ward.
 Noctorum is in the north east of the Wirral Peninsula, bounded by the Beechwood estate to the north, Claughton and Oxton to the east and south east, and the River Fender and M53 motorway to the west.

-Due to a redefining of post towns by the Royal Mail in 2003, Noctorum is identified as being within Prenton (which is in fact a geographically separate suburb of Birkenhead), yet this was only a postal change and Noctorum itself still remains a part of Birkenhead.
+Due to a redefining of post towns by the Royal Mail in 2003, Noctorum is identified as being within Prenton (which is in fact a geographically separate suburb of Birkenhead).
+However, this change was purely for postal services and Noctorum remains a part of Birkenhead.

 At the 2001 census the population of Noctorum was 4,990.

 For the 2011 census no population figures specific to Noctorum were available.
 However the total population of Claughton Ward, which includes Noctorum, was 14,705.

 History

-The name Noctorum has been suggested Old Irish in origin, originally Cnocc Tírim, meaning "Dry Hill".
+It has been suggested that the name Noctorum is Old Irish in origin, originally Cnocc Tírim, meaning "Dry Hill".

-This may be in reference to Bidston Hill, of which Noctorum is situated on its western slope.
+This may be in reference to Bidston Hill, on which Noctorum is situated on its western slope.
 The name may long pre-date the Norse-Irish settlement in the early 10th century and go back to a Hibernian settlement of the west coast in the Sub-Roman period (early 5th century).

-Noctorum appears as Chenoterie (Norman French) in the Domesday Book of 1086.
-"Chêne" (French for oak) may be used here as in the Wirral hamlet of Landican (Old Welsh/Brythonic) called Landechene, the Oak Enclosure in the Norman French of the Doomsday Book.
+Noctorum appears as Chenoterie (Norman French) in the Domesday Book.
+"Chêne" (French for oak) may be used here, as in the Wirral hamlet of Landican (Old Welsh/Brythonic) called Landechene, the Oak Enclosure in the Norman French of Domesday Book.

 Noctorum was a township of the parish of Woodchurch, in the Wirral Hundred.
-It existed as a civil parish from 1866 until 1933 when it was added to Birkenhead civil parish.
-The same year Noctorum was subsumed into the County Borough of Birkenhead, within the county of Cheshire.
+In1866, Noctorum became a separate civil parish until 1 April 1933, when the parish was abolished and merged with Birkenhead St Mary.
+In the same year, Noctorum was subsumed into the County Borough of Birkenhead, within the county of Cheshire.
 On 1 April 1974, local government reorganisation in England and Wales resulted in most of the Wirral Peninsula, including Noctorum, transfer from the county of Cheshire to the nascent county of Merseyside.

-The population was recorded at 17 in 1801, 32 in 1851, 212 in 1901 and 473 in 1931.
+The population of Noctorum was recorded at 17 in 1801, 32 in 1851, 212 in 1901 and 473 in 1931.
+In the 2001 census, it stood at 4,990.